Jeanie Borlaug Laube Women in Triticum (WIT) Early Career Award

 Advancing Norman Borlaug’s vision of a more secure wheat crop worldwide

-Welcome to the Jeanie Borlaug Laube Women in Triticum (WIT) Award—a recognition that celebrates and empowers women in the field of wheat science.
-Named after Jeanie Borlaug Laube, an influential advocate for women in agriculture and daughter of Nobel laureate Dr. Norman Borlaug, this award stands as a beacon for exceptional achievements in the world of wheat research.
+Welcome to the Jeanie Borlaug Laube Women in Triticum (WIT) Award—a recognition of excellence in wheat science.
+Named in honor of Jeanie Borlaug Laube, a dedicated advocate for agricultural progress and daughter of Nobel laureate Dr. Norman Borlaug, this award highlights significant contributions to wheat research and improvement.

 Eligibility